SEO operations

 2. Group terms by intent theme and business relevance.

-3. Score clusters by opportunity size and implementation effort.
+3. Score clusters by opportunity size and effort.

 4. Generate a ranked execution queue for the next content sprint.